PardisTaghavi/SwinMTL/README.md

 To run the testing for the project, follow the below steps:

 1. Download Pretrained Models:
-    - Click [here](https://drive.google.com/drive/folders/1P91LEB4PXPomcAcdYzXRw4_9TVdFpYTA?usp=sharing) to access the pretrained models.
+    - [here](https://drive.google.com/drive/folders/1P91LEB4PXPomcAcdYzXRw4_9TVdFpYTA?usp=sharing) access the pretrained models.
     - Download the pretrained models you need.
-    - Create a new folder named model_zoo in the project directory.

 2. Move Pretrained Models:
-    - Create a new folder named `model_zoo `
-    - After downloading, move the pretrained models into the model_zoo folder you created in the project directory.
+    - Create a new folder named `model_zoo`  and  move the pretrained models into the model_zoo folder you created in the project directory.
     - Refer to `testLive.ipynb` for testing.

 ### ROS Launch